Volunteer in Cape Verde with Abroad Escape.

 Construction and Renovation Project in Tarrafal

 Help local schools in and around Tarrafal become safer, brighter and easier to learn in.
 The work is practical and visible.
-You will improve the physical spaces children use every day, fixing what is worn down, building what is missing and occasionally adding creative touches.
+You will improve the physical spaces children use every day, fixing what is worn down, building what is missing and sometimes adding creative details.

 Tasks vary depending on what schools need at the time: painting, basic carpentry, brickwork, small repairs and landscaping.
 Local coordinators guide the work each day, so you are not left guessing what to do or how to do it safely.